 It was very comforting for Nadya finally to experience victory.
 This gave her hope and faith for the future – faith in a life where she could be continually more transformed, one day at a time.
 Instead of being an angry, bitter person, she could become happy and thankful.

-When I see the 36-year-old woman sitting in front of me now, I do not see many signs of the disagreeable person she describes from her childhood.
+The woman I see sitting in front of me now, doesn't show many signs of the disagreeable person she describes from her childhood.
 I ask her jokingly if she is perfect and whether she still needs the cross.

 Nadya laughs loudly and answers that she is not perfect.

 “I need [the cross] more than ever before.
 Even though I have overcome many things, God continually shines light on new areas where the cross can do its work.
 Then I must continue deny my own will, so that the life of Jesus can grow more and more in my life.

 Nadya uses the verse in Romans 14:17 as a guide in her life, “for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.”
 When she has this peace and joy in her heart, she knows that she is following God’s will.